SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 #. then secondly, only in the "*Dict*" case of "*Parameters*", by the included keyword "*FROM*" which allows to choose between a string entry and a Python script file entry.

-If an option or a parameter is specified by the user for an algorithm that doesn't support it, the option is simply left unused and don't stop the treatment.
+If an option or a parameter is specified by the user for an algorithm that does not support it, the option is simply left unused and don't stop the treatment.
 The meaning of the acronyms or particular names can be found in the :ref:`genindex` or the :ref:`section_glossary`.